A martial artist and former coach for two decades from Houston, Texas. Specializing in the disciplines of kickboxing, karate, MMA, and Jiu Jitsu.

 Lean backs on your knees

-The first hip stretch that you’re going to do are lean backs on your knees.
-Start by sitting on your knees and walk your hands behind your back.
+The first hip stretch that you’re going to do is lean back on your knees.
+Start by sitting on your knees and walking your hands behind your back.

 Next, lift up your hips as you push your weight down to put tension on your hips and quads.
 Hold for at least 15 seconds and then walk your hands back a little more and repeat for another 15 seconds.